peterdalle/semproducible/README.md

 ## How do I control the width of the code?

-If you have a large data frame you want to fit into the appendix of a journal article, you can control the number of values per line of the generated code with `vars_per_line = 2` for two variables/values per line.
+If you have a large data frame you want to fit on a page (e.g. journal article or appendix), you can control the physical width of the generated code.
+For example:

+- Set `vars_per_line = 2` to use two variables/values per line
-You can also set `digits = 4` to round the number of decimals to four (default behavior is as many decimals as your current R session uses).
+- Set `digits = 4` to round numbers into four decimals (the default behavior is to use as many decimals as your current R session)

 ```r
 semproducible(iris, drop_non_numeric = TRUE, vars_per_line = 2, digits = 4)